jihyeonjeong11/next13-whatIDo/README.md

 using vanta for 3d background
-it gives performance issue as written below: we need to check for my master from DaedalOs! for usage of web workered background canvas with vanta.
+it gives performance issue as written below: we need to revisit my master,DaedalOs! for usage of web workered background canvas with vanta.

 https://github.com/anantJjain/Portfolio?tab=readme-ov-file
 https://www.reddit.com/r/react/comments/wn0vyh/has_anyone_used_vantajs_for_dynamic_backgrounds/